aaisoaho/aaisoaho/README.md

 # Hi! 👋

-MSc. majored in Computer Science.
+Fullstack Software Developer, MSc. majored in CS.

 I wrote my master's thesis on the subject of Software Developers' Playfulness, motivation and work atmosphere.
 The thesis can be found at [JYX](https://jyx.jyu.fi/handle/123456789/80955) and it is only available in Finnish.

 ## Other git profiles

-[My GitLab Account](https://gitlab.jyu.fi/aakaneis) is used on some projects I did while studying at JYU.
+[My GitLab Account](https://gitlab.jyu.fi/aakaneis) was used on some projects I did while studying at JYU.

 ## Portfolio